 Video Showing How To Make Bacon Wrapped Scallops:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Bacon Wrapped Scallops!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Bacon Wrapped Scallops!

 Want to save this recipe?